 9 British TV shows that made it to America in the 1960s

 The British Invasion went beyond the Beatles.
-Spies like the Avengers, the Baron and the Saint brought action to U.S. television.

 The British Invasion went beyond the Beatles and Herman's Hermits, beyond music in fact.
 Perhaps more so than any other time, the 1960s saw Americans devouring British pop culture, from Mary Quant's miniskirts to Mary Poppins.
 James Bond was the king of the big screen and MG advertised its cars in magazines.

 Naturally, this carried over to television.
 The spy craze led to an influx of British television productions on American networks.
 Here were shows produced in the U.K. on the Big Three networks in primetime.
 Often, the imports were plugged in as summer replacements.
-Some of these shows were so massive, or used American actors, it's easy to forget they were English.
+Some of these shows were so massive — or used American actors — it's easy to forget they were English.

 Here are nine British shows with their American network and year of U.S. premiere.
 They were all action series.
 No comedies made it over the pond to network primetime, because some things just don't translate culturally, despite the fad.
+In fact, the only thing that didn't seem to click with 1960s Americans (at first) was Monty Python.
+The comedy troupe's Flying Circus premiered on the BBC in 1969, but would not turn up on PBS for half a decade.

 1. The Avengers